niranjan-cell/EPAM_Training-3/Kubernetes/kubernetesCheetSheet.md

 kubectl edit rs <rs_name> : To modify the replicaset kubectl scale rs <rs_name> --replicas=<no_of replicas> : To scale the replicaset

+kubectl create deploy myapp --image=nginx : To create deployment kubectl get deploy :  To list the deployment
+Kubectl describe deploy <deployment_name> : To describe the deployment kubectl scale deploy <deployment_name> --replicas=<no_of replicas> : TO scale the replicas kubectl rollout history deploy <deployment_name> : To check the revision details of the deployment kubectl rollout status deployment <deployment_name> : To check the rollout status kubectl rollout undo deploy myapp-deploy : To rollback to previous revesion kubectl rollout undo deploy myapp-deploy --to-revision=<revision_no> : To rollback to specific revesion kubectl rollout history deploy myapp-deploy --revision=<revision_no> :  To check the change made in the specific revesion
 ```